Notebooks-Now/submission-instructions/setup.md

 ### Next step

-You have created your own repository that you can start working in.
+You have now created your own repository that you can start working in.
 The repository has example content, configuration files, an example executable environment and GitHub actions that automate preview builds of your content.

 Next, [learn about the structure of the repository](structure) and how you can customize it to fit your submission.